snowplow/scala-forex/README.md

 #### LRU cache

-The _`lruCache`_ value determines the maximum number of values to keep in the LRU cache, which the Client will check prior to making an API lookup.
+The `lruCache` value determines the maximum number of values to keep in the LRU cache, which the Client will check prior to making an API lookup.
 To disable the LRU cache, set its size to zero, i.e. `lruCache = 0`.

 #### From currency selection

-A default _"from currency"_ can be specified for all operations, using the _`baseCurrency`_ argument to the _`ForexConfig`_ object.
+A default _"from currency"_ can be specified for all operations, using the `baseCurrency` argument to the `ForexConfig` object.

-If this is not specified, all calls to _`rate()`_ or _`convert()`_ **must** specify the _`fromCurrency`_ argument.
+If this is not specified, all calls to `rate()` or `convert()` **must** specify the source currency.

 #### Constructor defaults

-If not specified, the _`eodCache`_ defaults to 60,000 entries.
+If not specified, the `eodCache` defaults to 60,000 entries.
 This is equivalent to around one year's worth of EOD currency rates for 165 currencies (165 * 365 = 60,225).

 nowishCache = (165 * 164 / 2) = 13530 <- recommended size

 eodCache = (165 * 164 / 2) * 30 = 405900 assuming 1 month <- suggested size

-If not specified, the _`nowishSecs`_ defaults to 300 seconds (5 minutes).
+If not specified, the `nowishSecs` defaults to 300 seconds (5 minutes).

-The _'getNearestDay'_ argurment is set to EodRoundDown by default to get the date prior to the specified date.
+The `getNearestDay` argurment is set to EodRoundDown by default to get the date prior to the specified date.

-The _'homeCurrency'_ is set to USD by default, only Unlimited or Enterprise users can set it to other currencies.
+The `homeCurrency` is set to USD by default, only Unlimited or Enterprise users can set it to other currencies.

 ## Implementation details